BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 DESC_WITH_CS_WPKH_C=$DESC_WPKH_C#$CS_WPKH_C
 ```

-Then import.
-We also need to set the `internal:` value to true for this to work.
+Once you have that, you can import.
+You also need to set the `internal:` value for `importdescriptors` to `true` for this to work.

 ```
 bitcoin-cli -rpcwallet=seed importdescriptors '''[{ "desc": "'$DESC_WITH_CS_WPKH_C'", "timestamp":1770329126, "internal": true, "active": true, "range": [0,999] }]'''